c0d3cisco/resty/README.md

 In this first phase, our goal is to setup the basic scaffolding of the application with initial styling and basic behaviors, in place.

 June 22, 2021 - Phase 2\
-In this second phase, we will be connecting RESTy to live APIs, fetching and displaying remote data.
-Our primary focus will be to service GET requests.
+In this second phase, the goal is to use hooks to interconnect the components, and establish a shared state between them in order to manage the form and the results.
+Additionally, tests have been added to the application to ensure proper functionality.

 ## Getting Started